siennabienna/studio_project/README.md

 To make the Online Forum window, I wanted it to operate like the simple user input code I made during the poem workshop in the last assignment.
 I added an input box and a button, and I made the input box transparent using CSS, as I learned to do in the last assignment.

-The regular font seemed to have a bug in it, and the letters were being drawn overtop of each other, so I asked my coding friend Ghen for help.
+The regular font didn't match the Windows 95 aesthetic, so I asked my coding friend Ghen for help.
 He helped me add some code to the HTML that grabs a font from a font file and sets it as the font for the whole website, with CSS.
+We found the actual Windows 95 font for this.

 ```css
 <style>